Protectionism

 Brexit and EU Trade Negotiations

-Brexit, the United Kingdom’s withdrawal from the European Union, has had significant implications for trade relations between the UK and the EU.
-Following Brexit, the UK and the EU had to negotiate new trade agreements to govern their economic relationship.
+Brexit denotes the United Kingdom’s exit from the European Union, an action that has resulted in far more than mere consequences for the economic ties between the UK and the EU.
+Following Brexit, the two had to discuss and commit to new trade relations that continue to create the contours of their economic relationship.

 Key Impacts: